matrix-org/synapse/docs/modules/password_auth_provider_callbacks.md

 `@alice:example.com`) and optionally a callback to be called with the response to the `/login` request.
 If the module doesn't wish to return a callback, it must return None instead.

-If the authentication is unsuccessful, the module must return None.
+If the authentication is unsuccessful, the module must return `None`.

+If multiple modules implement this callback, they will be considered in order.
+If a callback returns `None`, Synapse falls through to the next one.
+The value of the first callback that does not return `None` will be used.
+If this happens, Synapse will not call any of the subsequent implementations of this callback.
+If every callback return `None`, the authentication is denied.

 ### `on_logged_out`